 Bob Crewe Biography

-Bob Crewe is an American musician, record producer, music manager, and songwriter.
+Bob Crewe is a retired American musician, record producer, music manager, and songwriter.
 His full name is Robert Stanley Crewe.
-He has made himself a legacy for his multi-talented career with the Four Seasons, as their co-producer and manager, and as a key songwriter since 1960.
+He has made himself a legacy for his multi-talented career with the Four Seasons, as their co-producer and manager, and as a key songwriter from 1960 to 2022.
 Bob Crewe was born on November 12, 1930 in Newark.

 Crewe created his first partnership with pianist Frank Slay in 1953.
 They went on to write and produce several hit songs of the 1950s.
 After he ended his partnership with Slay toward the end of the decade, Bob Crewe joined in partnership with Herbie Mandel in January 1959, though he would continue to produce for some artists without Mandel involved.